A crowd of more than a 100,000 will watch and participate in today’s Pase del Niño parade

 The biggest public event of the year in Cuenca, the parade is a colorful mixture of the sacred and sometimes the profane.
 To locals, it is a time-honored Christian festival of homage to the Christ child that combines Catholic and indigenous traditions.

-The seven-hour-plus procession stepped off about 10 from the staging area just west of San Sebastián Plaza and featured floats and decorated cars and trucks, many festooned with flowers, fruits, candy, vegetables, beer cans and liquor bottles.
+The seven-hour-plus procession features floats and decorated cars and trucks, many festooned with flowers, fruits, candy, vegetables, beer cans and liquor bottles.
 Hood ornaments included roasted pigs, chickens and guinea pigs.
-There were bands, dancers, a variety of street performers, children on horses and donkeys, and various Biblical characters.
+There will be bands, dancers, a variety of street performers, children on horses and donkeys, and various Biblical characters.

 Introduced to Latin America by the Spanish almost 500 years ago, the Pase del Niño is a Christmas celebration in which likenesses of the infant Jesus are carried through towns and villages.
 In Ecuador, the tradition remains strongest in the Andean region.
-Organizers of the Cuenca parade claim it is the largest Pase del Niño in the region.
+Organizers of the Cuenca parade claim it is the largest in South America.

 Although most entries are from Cuenca and the surrounding area, some come from as far away as Loja in the south and Otavalo in the north,” says Noroña.